 If building your own nest seems like more work, additional to-dos on an already lengthy list, remember that you are your baby's lifeline: her source of food, nurturing, and comfort.
 Creating a safe and sturdy framework for your first forty days is paramount for the long term-vitality and happiness of you both. . .
 There's an old saying about a mother's well-being: 'If there's a kink in the hose, there'll be no water for anyone to drink.'"
 (The First Forty Days p.44-45)

-++ I have created a handout which you can keep for yourself or give to a new mother as additional resource.
+++ Here is a handout that you can keep for yourself or give to a new mother as additional resource.
 Here is the link: Postpartum Support Handout.

 Pampering (and Other Essentials):

 Being healthy doesn't just mean eating good food, it means your emotional and mental needs are being fed too.
 Planning and preparing for all sides of postpartum health makes a difference in the experience.

 Supportive Media The Fourth Trimester is an online magazine that deals with the postpartum period and supporting parents through that.
 Mama, Bare: the Birth of a Mother is a book of stories and images collected from mothers.
 Here is a post about positive social media, there are several Instagram accounts that are supportive of a realistic and supported postpartum experience.
 SoulWork for Moms is an uplifting podcast that deals with the honest aspects of motherhood.